sencha-extjs-examples/MultiPackageDemo/README.md

     $ sencha workspace install ~/sencha-sdks
 ```

+On Windows the "~" part of the path will be replaced by something like "C:\Users\Me\".

 ## Model

 This package contains the data model of the application.
 In a traditional application